AyadLab/scFOCAL/README.md

 -----
 ## Usage

-Follow this brief tutorial to familiarize yourself with the application.
+Follow this brief tutorial below to familiarize yourself with the application.

 ### Launch the ISOSCELES application